telerik/fiddler-everywhere-docs/capture-traffic/capture-from-android.md

 ## Contact us

-If you have more questions or need help configuring your iOS device alongside Fiddler Everywhere, then you can reach out to our support team through the **Contact Support** option.
+If you have more questions or need help configuring your iOS device alongside Fiddler Everywhere, you can contact our support team through the **Contact Support** option.